What is a Dental Hygienist?

 Contents

 Have you ever wondered who cleans your teeth before the dentist checks them?
 That person is a dental hygienist.
-They play a big role in keeping your teeth and gums healthy.
-From removing plaque to teaching you how to brush better, dental hygienists are key to a great smile.
-In this blog, we’ll explain what is a dental hygienist, what they do, how to become one, and why they’re so important for your dental health.
+They play a vital role in keeping your teeth and gums healthy.
+From removing plaque and tartar to teaching you how to brush and floss properly, dental hygienists are essential to maintaining a bright, healthy smile.

 What is a Dental Hygienist?

-So, when you ask, what is a dental hygienist, think of them as the person who helps you avoid bigger problems by keeping things clean and healthy early on.
+So, when you ask, What is a Dental Hygienist?, think of them as the person who helps you avoid bigger problems by keeping things clean and healthy early on.

 What Does a Dental Hygienist Do?